 These are the best iPhone apps that you can download to your iPhone in 2019.
 Whether you have a new iPhone you just picked up or you’re looking to do more with the iPhone in your pocket, this is the list of apps you need to check out.

 These are our favorite iPhone apps to be productive on the iPhone, have fun, lose weight, relax and entertain ourselves.
-You can use these on the iPhone X or iPhone 8, iPhone 8 Plus as well as older iPhones.
+You can use these on the iPhone XS, iPhone XS Max, iPhone XR or iPhone 8, iPhone 8 Plus as well as older iPhones like the iPhone SE and iPhone 7.
 Our favorite iPhone apps are a mix of free and paid apps, and anything on this list is an app that we would buy a second time if we had to.

 Whether you are new to the iPhone, upgrading from an ancient iPhone or just looking for the best new iPhone apps to install — this list has something for you.

-Most of these apps are optimized for the bigger screens of the iPhone 6, iPhone 6s, Phone 6 Plus, iPhone 6s, iPhone 7 and iPhone 7 Plus, iPhone 8 or iPhone 8 Plus — but they will work fine on smaller screens like the iPhone SE or iPhone 4s too.
-Many of the best iPhone apps are also updated for the iPhone X display.
+Most of these apps are optimized for the bigger screens of the iPhone 6, iPhone 6s, Phone 6 Plus, iPhone 6s, iPhone 7 and iPhone 7 Plus, iPhone 8 or iPhone 8 Plus — but they will work fine on smaller screens like the iPhone SE or iPhone 5s too.
+Many of the best iPhone apps are now updated for the iPhone XS Max display.

 Some of these include 3D Touch support for the newer iPhones that allows users to use added functions with a harder press on the screen.
 These apps can connect you to other people, control your home, entertain you with games, music, and audiobooks and help you be more productive with the time you have.